neoncitylights/jsr/README.md

 - **GitHub UI**:
   [Click here](https://github.com/new?template_name=jsr&template_owner=neoncitylights)
   to use this template.
-(Or, you can either press "Use this template" button in the right-corner of this page)
+(Or, press "Use this template" button in the top-right corner)
 - **GitHub CLI**:
   ```shell
   # create a public or private repository from the template